kumina/buckler/README.md

 Buckler has been tested with Django 1.8 on python 2.7

+## Running tests

+You can test this package using 'tox'.
+Install it in a virtualenv if you don't already have it:

+    virtualenv .; bin/pip install tox
+    bin/tox

 ## Credits

 Buckler was developed by Ivo van der Wijk (m3r consultancy B.V.).
 Development